minhloi/dice/README.md

 ### Deliverable 2
 ####1.
 Working code:
 The game is fully working in text form (console).
 You can select menu, play games and view ranks of other players.
-All game data will be stored as binary in database.txt file.
+All game data will be stored as binary data in database.txt file.
 ######How to compile:
 - Clone the project in Eclipse.
 - Import the project in Eclipse.